 A new school year brings new opportunities -- a new opportunity for students to learn, and a new opportunity for staff to make a difference in the lives of our students.
-Fort Bend ISD remains a leader in education and a highly sought-after school District because of dedicated employees like you.
-Every day you come to work committed to excellence.
+Fort Bend ISD is the 6th largest school district in Texas and remains a leader in education and a highly sought-after school district because of dedicated employees like you.
+Every day you are making an impact through your commitment to excellence.

-As Fort Bend County's largest employer, with nearly 10,500 employees, including full-time and part-time staff and substitutes, FBISD serves more than 78,000 students and their families.
+As Fort Bend County's largest employer, with nearly 12,000 employees, including full-time and part-time staff and substitutes, FBISD serves more than 80,000 students and their families.
 Our diversity can be seen in the many nationalities, ethnicities and languages represented, and it further strengthens our team.
-FBISD is comprised of 82 campuses: 11 high schools, 15 middle schools, 51 elementary schools and five specialized campuses, all equipped to handle students' academic, vocational and extracurricular needs.
+FBISD is comprised of 85 campuses: 12 high schools, 15 middle schools, 53 elementary schools and five specialized campuses, all equipped to handle students' academic, vocational and extracurricular needs.